metatensor/metatrain/docs/src/concepts/auxiliary-outputs.rst

 The following auxiliary outputs are currently supported by one or more architectures in ``metatrain``:

+- :ref:`mtt-features-path`: Opt-in diagnostic feature captures from selected internal tensors of a model.
 - :ref:`mtt-aux-target-last-layer-features`: The representation of the model at the last layer, before the final linear transformation to produce target ``target``.